miljodirektoratet/cafean/README.md

 <br>

-- `./01_prepare_exiobase.py`: This script prepares EXIOBASE 3.9 data for the use in the SNAC coupling
+- `./01_prepare_exiobase.py`: Prepares EXIOBASE 3.9 data for the use in the SNAC coupling
-- `./02_prepare_norwegian_IO.py`: This script prepares the Norwegian IO data for general use.
+- `./02_prepare_norwegian_IO.py`: Prepares the Norwegian IO data for general use.
-- `./03_prepare_deflators.py`: This script prepares the defaltors for deomstic production and imports from two SSB datasets.
+- `./03_prepare_deflators.py`: Prepares the defaltors for deomstic production and imports from two SSB datasets.
-- `./04_prepare_emissions.py`: This script prepares the Norwegian territorial emissions dataset as reported by SSB for the SNAC coupling.
+- `./04_prepare_emissions.py`: Prepares the Norwegian territorial emissions dataset as reported by SSB for the SNAC coupling.
-- `./05_SNAC.py`: This script calcualted the Norwegian consumption-based emisions accounts based on the hybrid-SNAC approach.
+- `./05_SNAC.py`: Calculates the Norwegian consumption-based emisions accounts based on the hybrid-SNAC approach.
-- `./06_cafean_plots.py`: This script all figures and tables shown in the original CaFEAN report.
+- `./06_cafean_plots.py`: Plots all figures and tables shown in the original CaFEAN report.
-- `./07_detailed_sectoral_analysis.py`: This script makes the results files used in the detailed sector analysis.
+- `./07_detailed_sectoral_analysis.py`: Makes the results files used for the sectoral analysis.
-- `./08_prepare_household_surveys.py`: This script disaggregates the household footprint calculated by the SNAC model using SSB's consumer expenditure surveys.
+- `./08_prepare_household_surveys.py`: Disaggregates the household footprint calculated by the SNAC model using SSB's consumer expenditure surveys.
-- `./09_household_survey_analysis.py`: This script makes the tables and figures used for the household footprint analysis.
+- `./09_household_survey_analysis.py`: Makes the tables and figures used for the household footprint analysis.

 <br>